bugrodgers/covid-19-berlin-data/README.md

 We compiled our data from the following sources:

 * Press releases of the Berlin administration: <https://www.berlin.de/sen/gpg/service/presse/2020/>

-Also a big thanks to the maintainers of these sources.
+A big thanks to the maintainers of these sources.

 ## Terms of Use